 Ca. 600-900 CE.
 Jewish scribes in Palestine and Babylon, the Masoretes (“traditionalists”), establish the standard Hebrew text of the Hebrew Bible, called the “Masoretic Text.”
 They choose from among the existing manuscripts for the readings they believe are the truest and most original reading, combining them into one version.
 Hebrew is no longer a “living” language, spoken by people at home and in their daily lives; only rabbis speak it.
 As the Bible must still be read aloud in Hebrew during Jewish worship, the Masoretes make it easier for people to sound it out by adding vowels (until then, the Hebrew alphabet only had consonants).
 Since they do not wish to alter the text itself, the vowels take the form of dots and lines above and below the consonants.
 In places where the text is ambiguous (where different vowels could be chosen, resulting in different words and thus different readings of the text), the Masoretes chose only one possible version, thus determining which reading is possible and eliminating the others.
 They also make divisions in the text which will later become chapters and verses.

 610-632 CE.
 Mohammed founds Islam.

 632-750 CE.
 Muslim rulers spread the faith through missionaries and conquest.
-The Byzantine (Eastern Roman) Empire is loses most of its territory.
+The Byzantine (Eastern Roman) Empire is loses much of its territory.
 Muslims rule Spain, North Africa, the Arabian Peninsula, parts of Turkey, and on into what is now Afghanistan.

 Ca. 650-1000 CE.
 Irish monasteries preserve and copy old manuscripts, saving much that would otherwise have been lost.
 They send missionaries back to mainland Europe to create daughter monasteries there, bringing with them the emphasis on preserving the written word.